Exams with Gradescope

 Release and due date - Allow students to view the template in Template Visibility so they can download the questions or problem to solve.

 - Then create an outline of your exam by adding new questions via the plus icon and entering the maximum points for each question.
+The outline is used for grading later.

 Exam/Quiz